-KU Med has always had notoriously bad parking for employees, and a very disorganized shuttle service which attempts to compensate for it.
-I end up walking most days, which takes about 5-7 minutes depending on how awake I am.
+I end up walking into work from my parking lot most days, which takes about 5-7 minutes depending on how awake I am.
 But NOW.
 Due to garage construction (which will supposedly someday improve the parking situation), those of us with yellow stickers have been pushed to the limit, quite literally.
-I now have to park in a GRAVEL LOT behind a post office and a fire station.
-I'm not positive it's even on KU Med property.
+I now have to park in a gravel lot behind a post office and a fire station.

 I'm all for parking far from the door to get a few extra steps in.
 But this adds an extra mile to my day (from my car to the hospital entrance is 0.51 miles and 85 feet uphill, according to mapmyrun.com).
 I don't know whether to brag about this or whine about it.
 Yesterday, I whined.

 By the time I found my way to the new lot and parked, I didn't have time to wait for the shuttle.
 I had to bust my butt uphill in the drizzling rain if I wanted to clock in on time.
 And the whole time I trudged uphill, the shuttle never did pass me.
 It took me 10 minutes to walk and I clocked in one minute late.